 Once you have determined that an appeal is appropriate, it is our hope that this Toolkit will equip you to proceed.
-If you have suggestions to improve this toolkit, please let us know here!
+If you have suggestions to improve this Toolkit, please let us know here.

-Section 5 What to Expect After Initiating an Appeal
+Section 5: What to expect after initiating an appeal

-Communications with DCF and the Office of Appeal Hearings
+Communications you will receive from the Office of Appeal Hearings